SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Related Work

 Also in point cloud-based interpretation, \eg, semantic segmentation, \mbox{RGB-D} based datasets enabled tremendous progress. \emph{ShapeNet} \cite{shapenet2015tr} is especially noteworthy for point clouds showing a single object, but such data is not directly transferable to other domains.
 Specifically, LiDAR sensors usually do not cover objects as densely as an \mbox{RGB-D} sensor due to their lower angular resolution, in particular in vertical direction.

-For indoor environments, there are several datasets \cite{silberman2012eccv, ros2016cvpr, hua2016threedv, armeni2017arxiv, dai2017cvpr, mcCormac2017iccv, li2018bmvc, dai2018scancomplete} available, which are mainly recorded using RGB-D cameras or synthetically generated.
-However, such data shows very different characteristics compared to outdoor environments, which is also caused by the size of the environment, \ie indoors, point clouds tend to be much denser due to the range at which objects are scanned.
+For indoor environments, there are several datasets \cite{silberman2012eccv, ros2016cvpr, hua2016threedv, armeni2017arxiv, dai2017cvpr, mcCormac2017iccv, li2018bmvc, dai2018cvpr} available, which are mainly recorded using RGB-D cameras or synthetically generated.
+However, such data shows very different characteristics compared to outdoor environments, which is also caused by the size of the environment, since point clouds captured indoors tend to be much denser due to the range at which objects are scanned.
 Furthermore, the sensors have different properties regarding sparsity and accuracy.
 While laser sensors are more precise than RGB-D sensors, they usually only capture a sparse point cloud compared to the latter.

 For outdoor environments, datasets were recently proposed that are recorded with a terrestrial laser scanner (TLS), like the \emph{Semantic3d} dataset \cite{hackel2017isprs}, or using automotive LiDARs, like the \emph{Paris-Lille-3D} dataset \cite{roynard2018ijrr}.
 However, the \emph{Paris-Lille-3D} provides only the aggregated scans with point-wise annotations for $50$ classes from which $9$ are selected for evaluation.
-A large dataset for autonomous driving \cite{wang2018cvpr-dpcc}, but with fewer classes, is not publicly available.
+Another recently used large dataset for autonomous driving \cite{wang2018cvpr-dpcc}, but with fewer classes, is not publicly available.

 The \emph{Virtual KITTI} dataset \cite{gaidon2016cvpr} provides synthetically generated sequential images with depth information and dense pixel-wise annotation.
 The depth information can also be used to generate point clouds.
 However, these point clouds do not show the same characteristics as a real rotating LiDAR, including defects like reflections and outliers.